 - A succinct, easy-to-read value proposition

-- A clear, streamlined template without a lot of clutter
+- A clear, streamlined design without a lot of clutter

 - Updated content that clients will find useful and informative